-The Project involves the delivery of surface water from the Stanislaus River in Wet, Above Normal, Below Normal and Dry WYs through a limited number of existing and new points of diversions off OID's existing irrigation conveyance infrastructure and subsequent newly constructed private irrigation conveyance infrastructure for in-lieu and direct recharge during the growing season.
-The 10-Year Program has entered its second year and the 10-Year term ends in 2032, at which time the OID Board of Directors may decide to extend the program at the request of the participants for another 10-Year term.
-New turnouts for participants without existing service connections have been installed on the OID canals and it is expected that those landowners will have their private conveyance systems connected no later than the start of the 2025 irrigation season.
+The Project involves the delivery of surface water from the Stanislaus River in Wet, Above Normal, Below Normal and Dry water years (WYs) through a limited number of existing and new points of diversions off OID's existing irrigation conveyance infrastructure and subsequent newly constructed private irrigation conveyance infrastructure for in-lieu and direct recharge during the growing season.
+It is The 10-Year Program has entered its second year and the 10-Year term ends in 2032, at which time the OID Board of Directors may decide to extend the program at the request of the participants for another 10-Year term.
+New turnouts for participants without existing service connections have been installed on the OID canals and it is expected that most of the Project water those landowners will be used for in-lieu recharge on parcels that have previously purchased surface water from OID, but it is anticipated that other NDE growers will participate as additional have their private conveyance infrastructure is constructed.